 “Delicious!
 The sauce was amazing!!
 My teenage son absolutely loved it.
 This recipe is definitely a keeper.
 YUM!”— Liz —

 How to Make this Beef Stir Fry Recipe

 - Sirloin Steak.
 A sirloin steak cut of meat is teriyaki’s best friend.
-It’s tender and will soak up the flavors you cook it in (like our beef stir fry sauce).
+It’s the best, most tender beef for stir fry.
+It cooks quickly and will soak up the flavors you cook it in (like our beef stir fry sauce).
 However, you can also use flank steak or chuck steak to make teriyaki beef.

-- Soy Sauce + Black Pepper.
-Used to make our beef stir fry marinade.
-This umami bomb (yes, I said it) of a marinade gives the beef deep flavor right from the start.
+- Beef Stir Fry Marinade.
+Soy sauce and black pepper are used to make our easy marinade for stir fry beef.
+This umami-rich marinade gives the beef deep flavor right from the start.

 - Vegetables.
 Anything you have around!
 A red bell pepper adds beautiful color to our stir fry.
-For the mixed vegetables, broccoli, snap peas, or carrots would all be tasty.
+For the mixed vegetables, try teriyaki beef and broccoli, snap peas, or carrots.
 Only have frozen veggies on hand?
 No problem.
-You can use them in this recipe (see tips below).
-Make sure to cut your vegetables so that they all cook in roughly the same amount of time (harder veggies like carrots should be cut smaller and thinner than softer ones like asparagus, for example).
+You can make a beef stir fry with frozen vegetables (see tips below).

 - Water Chestnuts.
 The crunchy element you didn’t know you needed.
 Once you try them in your stir fry, you’ll never want to make one without them.

 - Green Onions.
 A delicious, fresh crunch and subtle bite to finish off your stir fry.

 - Soy Sauce.
 The umami bomb ingredient that makes this teriyaki sauce so delicious.